-To commemorate the 100-year anniversary of the armistice treaty that ended World War I, Warriors in World War I: Sikh Art and Heritage will present a selection of photographs, lithographs, postcards and military medals that document the crucial presence of Sikh warriors in the British Indian Army.
+To commemorate the 100-year anniversary of the armistice treaty that ended World War I, Warriors of World War I: Sikh Art and Heritage will present a selection of photographs, lithographs, postcards and military medals that document the crucial presence of Sikh warriors in the British Indian Army.
 Though Sikhs constituted only 1% of the Indian population at the time, they counted for more than 20% of the Indian army, which fought for the British Empire in Egypt, Palestine, Mesopotamia, Turkey, France, Germany, Belgium and Britain.
-Their valor was recognized by many, including historian F. Yeats Brown, who said, “…[Sikh warriors] live up to their title of the Singh, which means lion.”
+Their valor was recognized by many, including historian F. Yeats-Brown, who said, “…[Sikh warriors] live up to their title of the Singh, which means lion.”

 Media images and credit lines: Download here

-Press Release: Coming soon
+Press Release: Download here

 Media Contact: Margaree Bigler, Communications Manager, firstname.lastname@example.org

-Exhibition Page: Unknown, Sikh Soldiers in France during World War I, 1914.
+Unknown, Sikh Soldiers in France during World War I, 1914.
 Photograph.
 The Khanuja Family.

-Left: Unknown, Deutschland Gegner Im Weltkriege (Germany's Opponents in the World War), 1930.
+Unknown, Deutschland Gegner Im Weltkriege (Germany's Opponents in the World War), 1930.
 The Khanuja Family.

 Unknown, Portrait of Maharaja Bhupinder Singh of Patiala, porter.
 Photograph.
 The Khanuja Family.